ramo/ansible-notes/README.md

 - Complex scripts can be written in few lines of ansible-playbook

 # Ansible Concepts
 - `Control node` - The machine from which ansible CLI tools run.
+This can only be Linux machine.
 - `Managed node (hosts)` - Target devices managed by Ansible.
 ## Inventory
 - A list of managed nodes.